A Blog About Tips For Writing Catchy Jingles For Different Products

 Are There Any Industry Standards For Jingle Length?

 But are there any industry standards for jingle length?
-Generally speaking, yes – most adverts have a set duration that must not exceed a certain limit – usually around 60-90 seconds.
+Generally speaking, yes – most adverts have a set duration that must not exceed a specific limit – usually around 60-90 seconds.
 This helps keep the audience’s attention from waning during long commercials.
 Additionally, shorter jingles ensure higher recall value as they are easier to remember.

 What Type Of Music Should I Use For My Jingle?